Chinchillas are rodents and rodents are not considered overly smart.

 Chinchillas like to hide and run away and find a way to get in trouble.
-This post I have will detail how to avoid your chinchilla running away from you.
+This post I have details how to avoid your chinchilla running away from you.

 My chinchilla loves her dust baths.
-She gets excited and comes to the front of her cage for time out to roll around in the dust bath.
+She gets excited and comes to the front of her cage for a time out to roll around in the dust bath.

-I did this for a few months, but it’s now at the point where I can use the same tapping noise on the plastic dust bath to get her to come out of her hiding box or to come basically anywhere I need her too.
+Now we are at the point where I can use the same tapping noise on the plastic dust bath to get her to come out of her hiding/nest box or to come basically anywhere I need her to.

 Chinchillas can learn this command if you have some patience and begin teaching them these traits and commands at a very young age.

 This can also be slightly annoying, but it’s also humorous to me.
 Inside of her 2-level cage, she has her hiding box on the first level.

 After this, she removes all the hay from the hay-feeder and neatly shoves it all behind her hiding box where I can’t see it or where she thinks I can’t see it.

-However, the fact that she knows that this forces me to place fresh hay in her feeder is a sign that she’s much smarter than I believe, and she will do what it takes to get her way.
+However, the fact that she knows that this forces me to place fresh hay in her feeder is a sign that she’s much smarter than I believed, and she will do what it takes to get her way.